-Study information on CERQual assessment of the evidence Number of studies Design Description of theme or finding Criteria Level of concern Overall quality "you are very busy with the baby postnatally."
-(Walsh 2007, page 2337) "I think I possibly looked at it when I was a new mum with you know, so much enthusiasm, and then about a week in I was like I'm far too tired to do this, there's no way I'm reading through that book".
+Study information CERQual assessment of the evidence Number of studies Design Description of theme or finding Criteria Level of concern Overall quality you are very busy with the baby postnatally."
+(Walsh 2007, page 2337) Releve If think I possibly looked at it when I was a new mum with you know, so much enthusiasm, and then about a week in I was like I'm far too tired to do this, here's no way I'm reading through that book".
 (Jones 2014, page 6) Relevance Minor concerns.
 Some evidence is from a substantially different context to the review question (study focused on fever) Coherence None or very minor concerns Adequacy Moderate concerns.
-Studies together offered some rich data Sub-theme K1.5 .2: Managing indi vidual child's illness 1 (Walsh 2007) n= 15 Qualitative study using interviews (unspecified) and focus groups (face- to-face) accessibility and availability of a doctor.
-Weekends and close proximity to a doctor increased advice seeking from doctors and parents reported seeking medical advice earlier than usual on a weekend.
-Mat focus oups (face- Methodological limitations Minor concerns about methodological limitations of the evidence as per CASP qualitative checklist Moderate (Walsh 2007, page 2335) Relevance Minor concerns.
+Studies together offered some rich data Sub-theme K1.5 .2: Managing ind ividual child's illness 1 (Walsh 2007) Qualita study u n= 15 (unspe and for groups Qualitative study using interviews (unspecified) and focus groups (face- to-face) study using nterviews (unspecified) and focus groups (face- If it is coming up to a weekend, I won't let her go for the say if it is Eriday I Methodological limitations Minor concerns about methodological limitations of the evidence as per CASP qualitative checklist Moderate Relevance Minor concerns.
 Some evidence is from a substantially different context to the review question (study focused on fever) Coherence None or very minor concerns Adequacy Moderate concerns.